hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/dotnet.md

 }
 ```

 ### Event Triggers

 With [Hasura event triggers](https://hasura.io/docs/latest/event-triggers/index/) we can get notified whenever an event happens in our database.

 Let's send a webhook when a new user is created and print out their name.

-1. In the Hasura Console add a `user` table with a `Text` column `name` and the frequently used `UUID` column id.
+1. In the Hasura Console add a `user` table with a `Text` column `name` and the frequently used `UUID` column `id`.

-1. In the event trigger tab, on the `user` table, check the insert and via console trigger operations.
+2. In the event trigger tab, on the `user` table, check the insert and via console trigger operations.

-1. The event trigger payload schema can be found [in the docs](https://hasura.io/docs/latest/graphql/core/event-triggers/payload/#json-payload).
+3. The event trigger payload schema can be found [in the docs](https://hasura.io/docs/latest/graphql/core/event-triggers/payload/#json-payload).
 We will make a class to represent the payload.

 ```csharp
 public class EventTriggerPayload<T>